GraphQL API Tutorial with RESTHeart

 1 Start RESTHeart and MongoDB

-The following one-liner uses docker compose to start both RESTHeart and MongoDb.
-If you prefer not using docker, please refer to setup section to install RESTHeart and MongoDB.
+The following one-liner uses Docker Compose to start both RESTHeart and MongoDB.
+If you prefer not to use Docker, see the setup section to install RESTHeart and MongoDB.

 $ curl https://raw.githubusercontent.com/SoftInstigate/restheart/master/docker-compose.yml --output docker-compose.yml && docker compose up